 We welcome commentaries from readers.
 Submissions should be no more than 700 words.
 They must be exclusive to the Star Tribune.
 All must include the author's real, legal name.
 Rebuttals to other articles become the property of the Star Tribune and may be republished in any format.

-Also look for StribOpinion on Instagram and Pinterest.
+Also look for StribOpinion on Instagram.